“We [teachers] work second jobs because our salaries alone are not sufficient to pay our bills, let alone save for the future,”

 CONCLUSION – For the NJEA, money equals power.

-From what I can gather, the only organizations that thinks democracy is “enhanced” through this bill are public employee unions like the NJEA.
+From what I can gather, the only organizations that think democracy is “enhanced” through this bill are public employee unions like the NJEA.

-All school-related organizations (NJSLM, NJAC, NJSBA and NJASCU) have serious reservations.
+All other school and government-related organizations (NJSLM, NJAC, NJSBA and NJASCU) have serious reservations.

 In addition, Americans for Prosperity, makes a decent case for opposing the act.